ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Natural Language Processing

 \subsection{Stanford Typed Dependency Parser}

-The next part of the NLP stage is the application of the Stanford Typed Dependency Parser (STDP) to the preprocessed sentence.
-The syntactic parser in STDP parses the requirements text to get unique entities called mentions, while the dependency parser detects grammatical relations between the mentions.
-The final output is a set of typed dependency (TD) triples between extracted terms, which encode the grammatical relationship between mentions extracted from a sentence.
-The Stanford typed dependencies representation provides a simple description of the grammatical relationships in a sentence, which can be understood easily and used effectively to extract textual relations without requiring deep linguistic expertise~\cite{stdp}.
+The next part of the NLP stage is the application of the Stanford Typed Dependency Parser (STDP)~\cite{stdp} to the preprocessed sentence --- it generates a set of typed dependency (TD) triples, which encode the grammatical relationship between mentions (i.e., unique entities) extracted from a sentence.
+TDs are of the form: \texttt{relation (governor, dependent)}.
+For example, consider: